 In the western United States, the insect is a significant and frequent pest of ponderosa pine.
 In some localities it is also an important killer of lodgepole and Jeffrey pines and can be a serious pest in plantations of jack and red pines in the Midwest.
 In rare instances it may infest pinyon, Coulter, limber, sugar, western white, southwestern white pines, and probably most other pine species occurring within its range.

-This product is classified as hazardous material and must be shipped FedEx Ground or freight truck based upon quantity.
+The 5 Gal. jug is classified as hazardous material and must be shipped FedEx Ground or freight truck based upon quantity.
 Signature required at time of delivery.
 ALL SALES ARE FINAL.
 No refunds, returns, or exchanges.

 Filter by:Clear All